Helping travelers to Italy since 2008

 What's not to like?

-And best of all are your Italian co-travellers, who like nothing better than to share a good chat with people from other countries - even if they don't speak your language.
+And best of all are your Italian co-travelers, who like nothing better than to share a good chat with people from other countries - even if they don't speak your language!

 The downsides?
-The train won't wait if you're late, and because of their popularity the cheaper seats sell out very quickly.
-Leave it till the last minute and you could find yourself having to pay a business or first class rate at a price three or four times that of a pre-booked ticket.
+The train won't wait if you're late, and because of their popularity, the cheaper seats sell out very quickly.
+Leave it until the last minute and you could find yourself having to pay a business or first class rate at a price three or four times that of a pre-booked ticket.

 There's a lot of information here, all based on our own experience of using trains in Italy extensively.
 That makes this a long page.

-If you have a particular issue you need help with and you don't want to spend time looking at other information, use these links to take you to the different sections :
+If you have a particular issue you need help with and you don't want to spend time looking at other information, use these links to jump down to the different sections :

 On some trains you'll be offered the option of booking a seat.

 Do it.
-It doesn't cost any extra and can save you long journeys standing in corridors.
+It doesn't cost any extra, and can spare you from spending long journeys standing in corridors.

 Some journeys, notably on fast trains between the larger cities, require you to book a seat anyway.